The Cedar Park Fire Department History

 Training - The Training Division is run by the training battalion chief, with assistance of a lieutenant.
 Other emergency operations staff provide additional support.

-Dispatchers - The Fire Department has three staff assigned to Dispatch.
+Dispatchers - The Fire Department contributes three staff to the Public Safety Communications Division.